MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 exit <exitcode>
 ```

-When you use `powershell.exe` with the **File** parameter, the .ps1 (script)
+When you use `pwsh` with the **File** parameter, the `.ps1` (script) file
-file itself should include instructions for handling any errors or exceptions
+itself should include instructions for handling any errors or exceptions that
-that occur while the script is running.
-You should only use the exit statement
+occur while the script is running.
+You should only use the exit statement to
-to indicate the post-execution status of the script.
+indicate the post-execution status of the script.

+On Windows, any number between `[int]::MinValue` and `[int]::MaxValue` is allowed.

+On Unix, only positive numbers between `[byte]::MinValue` and
+`[byte]::MaxValue` are allowed.
+A negative number in the range of `-1` through
+`-255` is automatically translated into a positive number by adding 256.
+For
+example, `-2` is transformed to `254`.

-In PowerShell, the exit statement sets the value of the `$LASTEXITCODE`
+In PowerShell, the `exit` statement sets the value of the `$LASTEXITCODE`
 variable.
 In the Windows Command Shell (cmd.exe), the exit statement sets the
 value of the `%ERRORLEVEL%` environment variable.

+Any argument that is non-numeric or outside the platform-specific range is
+translated to the value of `0`.

 In the following example, the user sets the error level variable value to 4 by
-adding `exit 4` to the script file _test.ps1_.
+adding `exit 4` to the script file `test.ps1`.

 ```cmd
 C:\scripts\test>type test.ps1
 1
 2
 3
 exit 4

 C:\scripts\test>pwsh -file ./test.ps1
 1
 2
 3

 C:\scripts\test>echo %ERRORLEVEL%
 4
 ```

-When you run `pwsh.exe -File <path to a script>`, the exit statement
+When you run `pwsh.exe -File <path to a script>`, the exit statement sets the
-sets the `%ERRORLEVEL%` variable to a value other than zero.
-If you have an
+exit code to a value other than zero.
+If you have an unhandled exception in
-unhandled exception in your script, `%ERRORLEVEL%` is set to the value of 1.
+your script, exit code is set to the value of 1.

 ### Filter